 John left Darwin on 2 January 1942 and arrived in Singapore on 27 January and straight into the front line and bombing raids.
 Then on 15 February he was taken prisoner and marched to Changi along with the other POWS.
 My good mate Billie Breed who was with John in the 2/4th used to relate stories to me of those Army days.
 He said if it wasn’t for John Waddell keeping up our morale and on the move most of us would not have made it home.
 When Bill was very ill at the camp, John who was on kitchen duties, stole a pig’s head and cooked it to give him some nourishment.

 John suffered from malaria, cholera and malnutrition.
 After many years of use and abuse and out of touch with everyone he was finally released on 30 September 1945 and arrived in Fremantle on IO October l945 and discharged on 7 December.
 Imagine the relief of his family not having heard from John for such a long time when finally a telegram arrived about a month after the war finished saying that he was alive.
 What a celebration – a true survivor.

-After the war. with health slowly improving. things gradually got back to near normal on the farm he shared with his brothers.
+After the war, with his health slowly improving, things gradually got back to near normal on the farm he shared with his brothers.
 As years went by with John retaining his own piece of property he went on to become a very successful farmer.
 He also applied for officer of the school but was refused because of lack of education.